direct to content

 History

-Blackbeard converted La Concorde into his flagship, probably adding guns and renaming her Queen Anne's Revenge.
-Blackbeard ranged with this ship from the west coast of Africa to the Caribbean, attacking British, Dutch and Portuguese ships along the way.
+Blackbeard converted La Concorde, as she was named then, into his flagship, probably adding guns and renaming her Queen Anne's Revenge, to underline his hatred for English establishment.
+With this ship, Blackbeard roamed from the west coast of Africa to the Caribbean, attacking British, Dutch and Portuguese ships along the way.

 Archaeology

-Several of the guns and more than 16,000 artifacts have been recovered from the wreckage; however, none of them appears to be of French origin (as would be expected from a French slave ship).
+Several of the guns and more than 16,000 artefacts have been recovered from the wreckage; however, none of them appear to be of French origin (as would be expected from a ship that had been French before).
 They are mostly of British origin.

 Description